Aboriginal Fisheries Division

-Within the territory managed by the Gulf Region, there are 14 First Nations and 2 Native Councils representing off reserve Natives; the New Brunswick Aboriginal Peoples Council* and the Native Council of Prince Edward Island.*
+Within the Gulf Region, there are 14 First Nations (listed below) and two Native Councils: the New Brunswick Aboriginal Peoples Council and the Native Council of Prince Edward Island.